AndrejaCH/kickstarter-analysis/README.md

 :bulb: ```This is another good news for playwriter Louise.
 So far, data analysis tells that Louise is in good standing, since theater plays have positive outcomes compare to other campaigns.
 Yet, there are some other statistical approaches that can reveal additional information.```

-#### V-Look-Up Analysis for Specific Theater Plays in GB
+#### :yellow_circle: V-Look-Up Analysis for Specific Theater Plays in GB
 In this analysis, I used `VLOOKUP()` formula.
 This formula returns matches based on a key value.
 It is a powerful tool that can quickly find and return numbers of data in an organized table.
-In the link that follows is a table where we can find selected data that we want to focus on for this particular analysis.
+The link that follows opens .xlsx file (worksheet: Edinburg_Research) where we can find only selected data that we want to focus on.

 ![Edinburg_Research](StarterBook.xlsx)

 :bulb: ```In this at-a-glance analysis, Louise can compare her own campaign with the plays she saw at the Edinburg Festival in GB.
 The table provides a quick look-up about goals and pledges, an average donation, and the number of backers.```

-#### Measure of Central Tendency Analysis for US Theater Plays Market
+#### :yellow_circle: Measure of Central Tendency Analysis for US Theater Plays Market
 In this analysis, I used **measures of central tendency** to calculate mean and median, and **measures of spread** to calculate standard deviation, lower and upper quartiles, and IQR for US market in theater plays.
 I compared successful and failed campaigns based on their goals and pledges.
 Excel has integrated formulas to calculate these measures which make calculations fairly easy.
 Form the table below we can see the nature of these formulas.

 <p align="center">